cottinisimone/desenv-rs/README.md

 }
 ```

-In order to have a successful loaded `Config`uration it's needed that in the env there are two variables:
+In order to have a successful loaded `Config` it's needed that in the env there are two variables:
 - `FIELD1`
 - `FIELD2`